tocchan/guildhall/sd2/c29/assignments/a02_triangle/shadercompile.md

 //------------------------------------------------------------------------
-// What function is the entry point to this stage static char const* GetEntryForStage( eShaderstage stage ) {
+// What function is the entry point to this stage static char const* GetDefaultEntryForStage( eShaderstage stage ) {
    switch (stage) {
       case SHADER_STAGE_VERTEX: return "VertexFunction";